PlethoraChutney/Appia/README.md

 to use ggplot to make manually-tweaked plots, you should also follow the steps to install R and RStudio.

-**Note: there is currently no compiled wxPython for python 3.10 for Windows.
-I recommend you use python 3.9 until one is available.**

 1. Install [python3](https://www.python.org/)
     1. *(Recommended)* Run `python -m virtualenv venv`
     2. *(Recommended)* Run `venv/Scripts/activate` (Windows) or `source venv/bin/activate` (Mac/Linux)